mbailey/promcom/docker-compose-review.md

 ```yaml
 version: '3.8'
 ```
 This specifies the Docker Compose file format version.
-3.8 is relatively recent but not the newest (latest is 3.9).
-It's fine for most uses, but you could update to 3.9 if you want the newest features.
+3.8 is a stable version that supports all features needed in this configuration.
+While 3.9 exists, there's no compelling reason to upgrade unless specific newer features are required.

 ## Volumes
 ```yaml